* ESC - close the search window

 Gvantsa Jobava at the Georgian stand, Frankfyrt Book Fair, 2024

-The Georgian publishers arriving in Frankfurt reject the notion that culture is outside of politics: “We represent the freedom to publish on our stand,” Jobava stated.
+The Georgian publishers who came to Frankfurt reject the notion that culture is outside of politics: “We represent the freedom to publish on our stand,” Jobava stated.

 That’s why the Georgian presence at the Frankfurt Book Fair was a joint effort by four of the country’s largest and most-renowned publishers: Intelekti Publishing House, Sulakauri Publishing House, Artanuji Publishing, and Palitra L Publishing House.
-The stand’s name echoes the 2018 theme of Georgian presence, “Georgia – Made by Characters,” which returns this year with the motto “Different Characters – Same Goals.”
+The stand’s name echoed the 2018 theme of Georgian presence, “Georgia – Made by Characters,” which returned this year with the motto “Different Characters – Same Goals.”

 Meanwhile, Georgian publishers face challenges in achieving wider impact.
 According to 2020 statistics, the market volume is approximately €5.4 million, with a capacity of 1,542 titles per year, including 860 new titles.
 The average print run is up to 1,000 copies.
 Updated statistics are expected later this year.